 Even Out of Town

-Beyond our internal factors, significant cost variables affect real estate on a national level.
-Escalating construction costs has been a major issue pushing housing prices higher all over the US, albeit not at the same rates.
+Beyond our internal factors, significant cost variables affect real estate nationwide.
+Escalating construction costs have been a major factor driving housing prices higher across the US, though not at the same rate.
 Where are prices for lumber and cement headed down the road?
 And how about the availability of excavators, carpenters, plumbers, electricians, HVAC technicians, etc.?
 I don’t think anybody knows the precise answer to these questions, though some pundits will express their opinions with great confidence.

 Interest Rates